MHaringa/spatialrisk/README.md

   - world\_countries
   - europe\_countries

-The insurance dataset contains 30,000 postal codes with their sum insured, population and the corresponding longitude and latitude.
+Data set `insurance` contains 30,000 postal codes with their sum insured, population and the corresponding longitude and latitude.
 The following code shows how to create a simple feature object on the municipality (Dutch: *gemeente*) level.
 The regions are shaded by the